'That's the real thing': Edmonton man makes rare meteorite find

 Menisa, named for the neighbourhood where it was found, will remain as part of the University of Alberta's meteorite collection.

-With files from CTV News Edmoton's Evan Kenny and CTV London's Gerry Dewan.
+With files from CTV London's Gerry Dewan, and CTV News Edmoton's Evan Kenny and Nahreman Issa.

 Shopping Trends